 - B. Cantilevers.
-The primary residence, accessory buildings, and other structures (such as pool decks) may employ the use of cantilevers, subject to the following limitations: - 1.
+The primary residence, accessory buildings, and other structures (such as pool decks) may employ the use of Cantilevers, subject to the following limitations: - 1.
 Primary residence and accessory buildings.
 Cantilevered elements of the building must comply with the applicable setbacks and heights of the building.
-Buildings employing the use of a cantilever may extend the cantilever a maximum horizontal length of 4 feet and a maximum vertical height of 8 feet.
-All of the area above the cantilevered element shall be calculated as floor area and shall be included in the floor area ratio.
-All of the area underneath the cantilevered element shall be calculated as disturbed area and shall be included in the disturbed area calculation (See FIGURE 7). - 2.
+Buildings employing the use of a Cantilever may extend the cantilever a maximum horizontal length of 4 feet and a maximum vertical height of 8 feet from adjoining grade.
+All of the area above the Cantilevered element shall be calculated as floor area and shall be included in the floor area ratio.
+All of the area underneath the Cantilevered element shall be calculated as Disturbed Area and shall be included in the Disturbed Area calculation (See FIGURE 7). - 2.
 All other structures (such as pool decks).
 Cantilevered elements of the structure must comply with the applicable setbacks and heights of the structure.
-Structures employing the use of a cantilever may extend the cantilever a maximum horizontal length of 4 feet and a maximum vertical height of 8 feet.
-All of the area above the cantilevered element shall be calculated as floor area and shall be included in the floor area ratio.
-All of the area and shall be calculated as disturbed area and shall be included in the disturbed area calculation (See FIGURE 7). - 3.
-The visible area under a cantilever must be finished with colors or materials that match the adjoining structures or blend in with the surrounding natural setting.
+Structures employing the use of a Cantilever may extend the Cantilever a maximum horizontal length of 4 feet and a maximum vertical height of 8 feet from adjoining grade.
+All of the area underneath the Cantilevered element shall be calculated as Disturbed Area and shall be included in the Disturbed Area calculation (See FIGURE 7). - 3.
+The visible area under a Cantilever must be finished with colors or materials that match the adjoining structures or blend in with the surrounding natural setting.
 The materials or colors used shall not have a LRV (Light Reflective Value) greater than thirty-eight (38) percent. - 4.
 Driveways.
-Cantilevered driveways shall not be allowed. .
+Cantilevered Driveways shall not be allowed.
 (See FIGURE 7 below).